playola/punk-beers/README.md

 ```
 yarn test
 ```
 The tests are not fully completed due to time constraints.
-Beers list saga test suite is errored, and the components and the pages need tests.
+For now, the errored tests are skipped.

+## Improvements
+- Complete the tests.
+- Add debounce when we scroll down to fetch more beers.
+- Performance of locale storage.
+- Loading when fetching.
+- Error management, e.g.: Modal with the HTTP error.

 ## Authors
 - **playola**